dbryant4/website/resume.md

 Developing tools to solve release, testing, and efficiency problems.
 My efforts have lead to an increase in released features, increase in confidence in code, and faster release cycles.

-- Creating dashboards to display important information
+- Currently creating dashboards to display important information
+- Created
-- Developed chat-ops bot to provide instant information from many sources
+    - chat-ops bot to provide instant information from many sources
-- Developed tools to automate the release process saving many hours of developer time
+    - tools to automate the release process saving many hours of developer time
-- Developed tools to automate compilation, unit, integration, smoke, and performance tests
+    - tools to automate compilation, unit, integration, smoke, and performance tests
-- Developed tools to remove friction for manual testing of code changes
+    - tools to remove friction for manual testing of code changes

 #### Software Engineer - Internal Tools at Millennial Media (October 2013  -  September 2015)